Personalizations is not a thread, it’s a marketing tsunami -Avi Dan

 As the digital world becomes smaller, our reach becomes more global.
 However, offering a single-language website closes many doors.
 According to this research paper, 60% of shoppers rarely make purchases from English-only websites.

 Content translation is needed to allow brands to connect with their shoppers.
 Incorporate geolocation or plugins that allow your website to change language depending on the user’s browser history and update your content.
-Take it a step further and change currency per location as well!
+Take it a step further and changing the currency as per the location.

 Another easy way to implement hyper-personalized messages is through multilingual chatbots.
 Chatbots provide a straightforward path for both leads and customers to navigate through websites.
 And having a tool that communicates in a customer’s preferred language in real-time is extremely powerful.

 Instead of having customers drift away and into the arms of a search engine, a personalized chatbot can either resolve a query or direct the conversation to a live agent, this then builds both trust and credibility.
 Multilingual chatbots can also be used as a data collection tool.
 They can gather feedback, collect information like name, contact details, and discover customers’ interests.
 This data can fortify your hyper-personalization strategy.

 Chatbots have infinite memory, so the next time the same user lands on the website, the chatbot can deliver a hyper-personalized message along with recommendations tailored to the customer’s interests providing a hyper-personalized customer experience.

 Predictive analytics and recommendations

 As customers engage with your digital real estate, i.e., your chatbots, your website, etc., they’re revealing pieces of information to you.
 You’ll gain an insight into your customers’ lives, like their interests, preferred messaging channels, etc. This is all you need to master hyper-personalization with localization.
 Amazon, the world’s biggest eCommerce giant, uses predictive analytics which helped them and contributed a growth of 35% sales on the platform since 2013.

 The Amazon technique